 What Self-Help Books Do Not Tell You

 I am cautious when it comes to self-help advice.
-This is because when people ask me for self-help sort of advice they are generally asking for advice about how to achieve external goals, like make more money, become more influential, etc. The problem is that working on these sort of goals is not actually the most important work.
+This is because when people ask me for self-help related advice they are generally asking for advice about how to achieve external goals, like make more money, become more influential, etc. The problem is that working on these sorts of goals is not actually the most important work.

 There is nothing wrong with having such goals and with seeking help to achieve them, but I think the help people really need is more profound.
 If you ask for my advice, I will tell you, whatever your external goals might be, to give attention to the work that really matters, which is the refinement of your intent.